prof18/marcogomiero.com/content/posts/drafts/gitlab-pipeline-vpn.md

 To connect to a VPN, it is necessary to do some tweaks before starting the stages of the pipeline.
 And it is possible to do it by writing the commands inside the `before_script:` phase.

-For this example, I will use OpenVPN but the script can adapted for whatever type of VPN.
+For this example, I will use OpenVPN but the script can be adapted for whatever type of VPN.

 Before writing any code, it is necessary to write some secret variables (the menu is available under Settings > CI/CD > Variables - [here](https://docs.gitlab.com/ee/ci/variables/README.html#create-a-custom-variable-in-the-ui) for more info).
 Three variables are necessary: